Next time your sweet tooth starts taking control, fight back with these tips to break your sugar addiction:

 Take a Deep Breath

 If you find yourself feeling overwhelmed with a sugar craving, escape to a quiet place and take some deep breaths.
 This will lower your stress levels and minimize your craving.
-Since smell and appetite are closely linked, you can also try breathing in different scents such as peppermint or grapefruit.
+You can also try breathing in different scents to help calm you down, like peppermint or grapefruit.
+Smell and appetite are closely linked, so, sometimes the right scent can help settle a craving.

 That’s right, I said it!
 Eating frequent, balanced meals packed with protein, fiber and healthy fats will tame your sweet tooth and level hormones that can drive sugar addiction.